-We are a clinical-stage biopharmaceutical company focused on the development of novel products for the treatment of inner ear disorders.
-We have two lead clinical-stage product candidates, (i) Keyzilen® (AM-101), which is being developed for the treatment of acute inner ear tinnitus and (ii) AM-111, being developed for the treatment of acute inner ear hearing loss and has been granted orphan drug status by the FDA and the EMA and has been granted fast track designation by the FDA.
-AM-125 is being developed for the treatment of vestibular disorders.
-In addition, we are pursuing early stage projects for the treatment of tinnitus.
+We are a clinical-stage biopharmaceutical company focused on the development of novel products that address important unmet medical needs in neurotology and mental health supportive care.
+We are focusing on the development of intranasal betahistine for the treatment of vertigo (AM-125) and for the treatment of antipsychotic-induced weight gain and somnolence (AM-201).
+This program is currently in Phase 1.
+In addition, we have two Phase 3 programs under development: (i) Keyzilen[®] (AM-101), which is being developed for the treatment of acute inner ear tinnitus and (ii) AM-111, which is being developed for the treatment of acute inner ear hearing loss.
+AM-111 has been granted orphan drug status by the FDA and the EMA and has been granted fast track designation by the FDA.